Wetsuit Warmth

 Water: 0.58

 Umm, so what does this mean?
-You lose heat over 20 times faster in water than air (R-water is 20 times larger than R-air).
-This should make sense when you think about how quickly you get cold in board shorts in 65-degree water versus 65-degree air.
-Now, if your wetsuit absorbed ZERO water, it would be about 11 times warmer than wearing trunks based on these R-values.
-Of course this is dependent on wetsuit thickness, a 4/3 would is about 33% warmer than a 3/2.
-But if your wetsuit absorbs 20% water, which is typical for lower-end wetsuits, then you get an effective insulation only about 4 times better than trunks.
-(20% xR-water + 80% x R-neoprene is 4 times lower than R-water) Does your suit weigh 3lbs more wet than it does dry?
+You lose heat over 20 times faster when submerged in water than you do in air (R-water is 20 times larger than R-air).
+Think about how quickly you get cold in board shorts in 65-degree water than you would in 65-degree air.
+Now, if your wetsuit material absorbed no water at all, it would be about 11 times warmer than wearing trunks.
+Of course this is dependent on wetsuit thickness: a 4/3 is about 33% warmer than a 3/2.
+But if your wetsuit absorbs 20% of its weight in water, which is typical for cheaper wetsuits, then you get an effective insulation only about 4 times better than trunks (20% x R-water + 80% x R-neoprene is 4 times lower than R-water).
+Does your suit weigh 3 pounds more when it’s wet than when it’s dry?
 It probably fits in this category then.

-#39 Yamamoto neoprene at 5X magnification
+Below Image: #39 Yamamoto neoprene & FERAL jersey material at 5X magnification